dimitrisdervas/snipcart-hugo-forestry/content/blog/post1/index.md

 ---
 title: "Staff recipe: (Yes, we like) Piña Coladas"
-image: "palate-cookbook_1000x.jpg"
-date: "APRIL 30, 2019"
+date: APRIL 30, 2019
+image: palate-cookbook_1000x.jpg
-author: "Troop Themes"
+author: Troop Themes
-blogtags: "Food"
+blogtags:
+  - food
 ---

 The piña colada may not be an everyday drink (or something to drink too much of; there's a lot of sugar in them after all).
 But for those occasions when you're feeling festive—especially if that festivity should be accompanied by warm weather—the classic PC is tough to beat.